-Data Retention
+Data retention

 Data will not be kept for longer than is necessary.
 Unrequired data will be deleted as soon as practicable.
 Some educational records relating to former pupils or employees of the school may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts.
 Paper documents will be safely disposed of, and electronic memories scrubbed clean or destroyed, once the data should no longer be retained.
+Please refer to School Records Management Policy - Retention

-DBS Data
+DBS data

 All data provided by the DBS will be handled in line with data protection legislation; this includes electronic communication.
 Data provided by the DBS will never be duplicated.
-Any third parties who access DBS information will be made aware of the data protection legislation, as well as their responsibilities as a data processor.
+Any third parties who access DBS information will be made aware of the data protection legislation, as well as their responsibilities as a data handler.